Euler method: Using other step sizes

 The error recorded in the last column of the table is the difference between the exact solution at $t = 4$ and the Euler approximation.
 In the bottom of the table, the step size is half the step size in the previous row, and the error is also approximately half the error in the previous row.
 This suggests that the error is roughly proportional to the step size, at least for fairly small values of the step size.
 This is true in general, also for other equations; see the section Global truncation error for more details.

 Other methods, such as the midpoint method also illustrated in the figures, behave more favourably: the global error of the midpoint method is roughly proportional to the square of the step size.
 For this reason, the Euler method is said to be a first-order method, while the midpoint method is second order.

 We can extrapolate from the above table that the step size needed to get an answer that is correct to three decimal places is approximately 0.00001, meaning that we need 400,000 steps.
 This large number of steps entails a high computational cost.
 For this reason, higher-order methods are employed such as Runge–Kutta methods or linear multistep methods, especially if a high accuracy is desired.

+Higher-order example

+For this third-order example, assume that the following information is given:

+From this we can isolate y to get the equation:

+Using that we can get the solution for $\vec{y}_{1}$: